 #5 Updated by Yoann VANDOORSELAERE almost 14 years ago

 Hello Paul, and thanks for working on this great contribution!

 Rather than having this new setting in the Prewikka left tab, I'd like to suggest that you move the auto-apply preference in the user setting page (accessible when clicking on your user login, in the top right of the Prewikka screen).

 The preference shall be available below the Language option, as an HTML form, allowing the user to specify the amount of time between screen refresh.
 There might also be a checkbox to completely disable the setting (and then "freeze" the form entry so that the user can not edit it).

 What do you think?

-#7 Updated by prmarino1-gmail-com - about 13 years ago
+#7 Updated by prmarino1-gmail-com - almost 14 years ago

 I have attached the patch with the check box named autoupdate.full.withcheckbox.2.diff